mbmohib/mohib.me/contents/posts/handle-jwt-more-securely-in-a-frontend-app.md

 ## Introduction

-Now a days, JWT is one of the most popular way to implement authentication.
-But with every good, there is a bad!
+Nowadays, JWT is one of the most popular ways to implement authentication.
+It's a fantastic way to implement authentication but it has some security issues.
 As we normally store our JWT token in `localStorage` or `cookie`, it's very lucrative to the attackers and can be stolen easily.
-So we can increase our security by implementing refresh token & `httpOnly` cookie.
+So we need to increase our security.
+We can do this by implementing a refresh token with `httpOnly` cookie.

 > **_NOTE:_** This article is heavily inspired from
 > [The Ultimate Guide to handling JWTs on frontend clients (GraphQL)](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/#jwt_structure)